Leonard scores 37 as Raptors beat Cavs 126-110

 Cavaliers: Cleveland’s reserves scored 53 points. … Matthew Dellavedova led Cleveland with six assists.

-Raptors: VanVleet led Toronto with eight assists while Anunoby matched his career high with eight rebounds. … Toronto used its 12th starting lineup of the season, with VanVleet, Wright and Anunoby joining regulars Leonard and Siakam. … Lowry is expected to sit again Saturday when the Raptors visit Philadelphia for the second game of a back-to-back. … Toronto sold out its 200th consecutive game, a streak that began in November 2014.
+Raptors: VanVleet led Toronto with eight assists while Anunoby matched his career high with eight rebounds. … Toronto used its 12th starting lineup of the season, with VanVleet, Wright and Anunoby joining regulars Leonard and Siakam. … Toronto sold out its 200th consecutive game, a streak that began in November 2014.

 UP NEXT